BrianSemiglia/Cycle.swift/README.md

     func reduced() -> Observable<AppModel> { return
       map { event, context in
         var new = context
         switch event.state {
           case .launching:
             new.screen = Screen.Model.downloadView
           default:
             break
         }
         return new
       }
     }
   }
 ```
-3. Define drivers that, given a stream of models, can produce streams of events (hand-waving)
+3. Define drivers that, given a stream of models, can produce streams of model in response to events (hand-waving)

 ##Notes of Interest
 1. Drivers are currently singletons.
-2. Drivers of similar libraries communicate with their shared-stores directly.
-Cycle inverts that dependancy a bit by with the use of observables (versus drivers subscribing to the app model) and with the return of models that are owned by the drivers (versus actions owned by the app model).
+2. Drivers of similar libraries communicate with the app directly.
+Cycle inverts that dependancy a bit with the use of observables (versus drivers subscribing to the app model) and with the return of models that are owned by the drivers (versus actions owned by the app model).

 ##Goals
 - [x] Push boilerplate code into framework.